-We regress our daily risk variables (the risk aversion and the financial proxy to economic uncertainty) on log daily percentage changes in U.S. COVID-19 cases and the daily standardized economic news sentiment index (Shapiro, Sudhof, and Wilson (2020)).
-The sample spans 80 (trading) days from March 2, 2020 to June 23, 2020; the starting date is set on March 2, 2020 (the first trading day after the first death case in the U.S. was confirmed by CDC on February 29) to avoid extreme case increases during the early days.
-"Z" indicates standardized variables; "VARC" indicates variance decomposition.
+Notes.
+We regress our daily risk variables (the risk aversion and the financial proxy to economic uncertainty) on log daily percentage changes in U.S. COVID-19 cases and the daily standardized economic news sentiment index (Shapiro et al. 2020).
+The sample spans 80 (trading) days from March 2, 2020 to June 23, 2020; the starting date is set on March 2, 2020 (the first trading day after the first death case in the United States was confirmed by CDC on February 29) to avoid extreme case increases during the early days.
+"Z", standardized variables; "VARC", variance decomposition.
 Bold correlation coefficients have <5% p-values.